keithtmccartney/effective-octo-bassoon/README.md

 ## Errors Experienced

 * I was dealt with an error - ```rzc generate exited with code 1``` - which I assumed came from removing some elements of a fresh project early on though this error was reproduced also on the generating of a new ```blazor``` project.
-Some suggestions from 2019 (and on earlier .NET Core builds) suggested suppressing the error with a ```@ref:suppressField``` but I'm continuing to investigate; it turns out the installing of the latest Blazor Templates targets a stable version and not a preview, thus I needed to run a latest specific version install via ```dotnet new --install Microsoft.AspNetCore.Blazor.Templates::3.2.0-preview1.20073.1``` (as of today 22nd October 2020).
+Some suggestions from 2019 (and on earlier .NET Core builds) suggested suppressing the error with a ```@ref:suppressField``` but I'm continuing to investigate; it turns out the installing of the latest Blazor Templates targets a stable version and not a preview, thus I needed to run a latest specific version install via ```dotnet new --install Microsoft.AspNetCore.Blazor.Templates::3.2.0-preview1.20073.1``` (as of today 22nd October 2020);
+* There are core issues to be corrected here in this project due to versioning between Blazor.Templates versions, this is not a task I am undertaking at the present time due to the desire for understanding the framework via a learning curve rather than a complete refactoring exercise in upgrading a project.
+That task I will undertake at a later point;

 ## Notes: